zarf-dev/proposals/0051-v1beta1-schema/README.md

 Skeleton packages will be replaced by remote components.
 Instead of publishing an entire package, users will be able to publish a ZarfComponentConfig.
 This component will behave similarly to Skeleton packages in that local resources will be published alongside it, while remote resources will be pulled at create time.

 Remote components will be published using a new sub-command `zarf package publish component <component-file>`.
 This command will have the flags `--flavor` and `--all-variants`.
-When `--all-variants` is used, all components will be published regardless of their `.only` block.
+When `--all-variants` is used, all variants will be published regardless of their `.only` block.

 Unlike Skeleton packages, which are published with unresolved templates, remote components must be fully templated before publishing.
-See [Package Templates](#package-templates) for templating changes.
+See [Package Templates](#package-templates) for more detail.

 ### Package Templates